MichaelSimane/week0/notebooks/README.md

 # Project README

 ## Overview
-This project analyzes a weather dataset from Togo, Dapaong (`togo-dapaong_qc.csv`) using Python.
+This project analyzes a weather dataset using Python.
 The analysis includes data cleaning, outlier detection, and visualization of various meteorological variables.

 ## Key Steps
 1. **Data Loading and Inspection**: Load the dataset and inspect its structure.